Chapter 4: Rampant Ruins

 The stone bridge you're about to cross will collapse after you so make sure you've done everything you want to in this section as you can't go back.

 Gibbon Antechamber (Life)

-On the left straight away there's a path off to a chest with a Spark Lock on it, "Slide and Shuffle".
+On the left straight away there's a path off to a chest with a Spark Lock on it, "Slide and Shuffle" (on the Wii this is just a chest, no puzzle).
 Shock is initially stuck so switch to Bolt and go down to the pink platform to ride it around to the pink button at the top, that'll reset them into their original position.
 Step on the moving arrow square to be pushed down onto the green button.
 With Shock free switch back to him and go press the orange button.
 Switch back to Bolt and cross over the lowered platform to get back to the start, go over to the green lightning bolt to pick it up.
 Move into position next to the orange button and then switch back to Shock and ride the pink platforms around to stand on the lowered orange platform.
 Use Bolt to press the orange button (you may need to have Shock press the green button again to lower the platforms) to raise Shock up to be able to reach the blue lightning bolt.
 Grab it and if you need to go and drop onto the green button again to free Bolt.
 Now either go down over the orange platform with Shock or just have Bolt ride the pink platforms around.
 That's [Treasure Chest 1/5].